Adamskoullos/Vue-JS-Guide/live-chat-app/4-chat-functionality.md

 Now its time to create a computed property to create a new array of docs in order to manipulate each createdAt timestamp using the imported function

-4. Create the computed property
+4. Create the computed property.
+The map method returns an object for each doc, first spreading in the current doc and then over-riding the `createdAt` value with the newly formatted timestamp.

 5. return the computed property from the `setup()` function to use in the `v-for` and alter the template